Andrew-Philpott/vendorordertracker/README.md

 #### By **Andrew Philpott**

+## Summary

+Updated project to start using entity.
+Struggled with figuring out how to send a dynamically created form to a route.
+Planning on extending this project to be a resource for viewing orders, employees, inventory.

 ## Description

 Application that allows a user to keep track of the orders placed with different vendors.
 User can add or remove vendors, and add or remove orders for each vendor.